Boeing, DoJ Reach Deal Over MAX Crashes Case - UrduPoint

 The agreement comes after prosecutors concluded Boeing flouted an earlier settlement addressing the disasters, in which 346 people were killed in Ethiopia and Indonesia more than five years ago.

-"We have reached an agreement in principle on terms of a resolution with the Justice Department, subject to the memorialization and approval of specific terms," Boeing told AFP in a statement.
+"We have reached an agreement in principle on terms of a resolution with the Justice Department," Boeing told AFP in a statement.

+Families of crash victims immediately filed an objection to the deal, arguing that it "unfairly makes concessions to Boeing that other criminal defendants would never receive."

 Court papers filed in Texas on Sunday said the company had agreed to plead guilty to "conspiracy to defraud the United States" during the certification of MAX airplanes.

+The plea deal sees Boeing avoid a criminal trial, instead agreeing to a series of terms including a $243.6 million fine on top of the same sum already paid.

-Boeing will be fined under the deal and must invest a minimum of $455 million in "compliance and safety programs", while compensation for families will be determined by the court.
+The company will also be required to make a minimum investment of $455 million in "compliance and safety programs".

+Such changes at the firm will be overseen by an independent monitor appointed by the government for a three-year term.

+The company's board of directors will also be required to meet the families of crash victims.

-Boeing's latest legal predicament was triggered by a DoJ determination in mid-May that the company ignored a 2021 deferred prosecution agreement (DPA) by not meeting requirements to improve its compliance and ethics program after the MAX crashes.
+The high-profile agreement follows the DoJ finding in May that Boeing failed to improve its compliance and ethics program, in breach of a 2021 deferred prosecution agreement (DPA) in the wake of the MAX crashes.

-Families of MAX victims were "highly disappointed" by the deal reached between Boeing and the DoJ, an attorney at Clifford Law representing them said.

-"Much more evidence has been presented over the last five years that demonstrates that the culture of Boeing putting profits over safety hasn't changed.
-This plea agreement only furthers that skewed corporate objective," senior partner Robert A. Clifford said in a statement.

-The families will ask the court to reject the plea deal at an upcoming hearing, according to an opposition filed by their legal team.
+The families of victims will ask the court to reject the plea deal at an upcoming hearing.

+"The generous plea agreement rests on deceptive and offensive premises," said the objection filed by their legal team Sunday.

 Recent Stories